 Sticking to the classic brands like Nike, Adidas, Reebok, and New Balance is going to be your best bet.
 They have huge reputations with too much at stake to mess around.
 You will be getting a consistently good product, and that is all you can ask for.

 However, if you are feeling up for it, workout shoes are also a great time to experiment.
 Brands like Inov-8 are relatively unknown in the weightlifting world, but they still design shoes that are highly rated and very well produced.

 That’s where we have tried to help.
-Not only have we given you a list of our favorite workout shoes for 2019, but we have explained what makes them so special, what to look out for when buying them, and how to differentiate them from other trainers.
+Not only have we given you a list of our favorite workout shoes, but we have explained what makes them so special, what to look out for when buying them, and how to differentiate them from other trainers.

 As 9 is quite a small list, we have no doubts that you will have a favorite workout shoe that didn’t make the cut, and if that’s the case, then we’d love to hear from you.
 Let us know what your favorite is in the comments below, and we’ll get back to you as soon as we can.